Learning To Be A Manager Can Be Difficult, So Let’s Start Talking About It.

 We spoke to some people in management and supervisor positions about this, here’s what they had to say:

-Another manager felt “it can be tricky to establish the right tone with your team when you were friendly or quite informal with them before your promotion, which sometimes makes managers be too stern to counteract this”.
+“it can be tricky to establish the right tone with your team when you were friendly or quite informal with them before your promotion, which sometimes makes managers be too stern to counteract this”

 The best way to ease this transition can often be to brush up on your management skills.
-Every person on your team will respond best to different methods of management, so knowing what those are and how to effectively deploy them can help you start on the right foot.
+Every person on your team will respond best to different methods of management.
+Therefore it is important to know what those are and how to effectively deploy them can help you start on the right foot.